Menu

 Over Fifties Life Insurance

-Over 50’s life insurance is designed for UK residents aged 50 to 85.
-The significant benefit of this type of policy is that it does not usually require a medical examination to be approved for it.
+Over-50s life insurance is designed for UK residents aged 50 to 85.
+This type of policy has the significant benefit of not usually requiring a medical examination to be approved.

 This makes it a convenient option for HIV positive applicants to secure life insurance without disclosing their status.